vidalive/Landing-Page/README.md

 - Scroll

-  - When user scrolls the page, whichever section that is in viewport will have the animating circles on them.
+  - When user scrolls the page, whichever section that is in viewport, will have the animating circles on them (as an indicator).
 In addition, the navigation link that is related to that section will be highlighted.

 - Click